Try Aomori's "Hitokuchidarake" Ekiben! Enjoy the local flavors on your trip!

 Let's start with the left half, which features rice dishes, meat dishes, and local cuisine

-The color of the rice makes it look like it has a light flavor, but it actually has a strong taste.
-It would also be good as a snack with alcohol.
+looks like it would be lightly seasoned based on the color of the rice, but it actually has a fairly robust flavor.
+It would also be enjoyable as a snack with alcohol. - Inari sushi

 is a bright red inari sushi eaten in the Tsugaru region.
-It contains chopped pickled ginger and has a nostalgic taste.
+It contains chopped pickled ginger and has a nostalgic, old-fashioned taste. - Clam rice:

-is a B-grade gourmet dish from Towada, characterized by its sweet flavor.
-It's a flavor that makes you crave rice, but it also goes well with alcohol.
+: Bara-yaki, a local specialty of Towada, is characterized by its sweet seasoning.
+It's a flavor that makes you want rice, but it would also go well with alcohol. - the pork marinated in

 is a traditional Tsugaru dish.
-Despite its vibrant purplish pink color, you'll be surprised by its mild flavor.
+Despite its vibrant purplish-pink color, you'll be surprised by its mild flavor. - Red salmon sushi is

-a preserved food often eaten in snow country.
-It has a mild sour taste and is easy for even children to eat.
+a preserved food commonly eaten in snowy regions.
+It has a mild sourness, making it easy for children to eat. - Pickled Red Turnips

 The right half features dishes such as simmered dishes and those made with local scallops